-JAX: Jolee, I need you to cancel all my appointments for the rest of the week.
-Oh, and make sure those flowers are delivered to my momma, I'd hate for her to think I forgot her birthday again.
+Jolee, I need you to cancel all my appointments for the rest of the week.
+Oh, and can you make sure that the flowers are delivered to my Momma today.
+I'd hate for her to think I forgot her birthday again.
 Can't have that now, can we?"

 "Don would have my neck."

-Laughing at the thought of his best friend running from this petite woman.
-As he had witnessed many times throughout the years.
+He was laughing at the thought of his best friend running from this petite woman, as he had witnessed many times throughout the years.

 "You two have been my best friends since high school.
 I want ya'll to have a wonderful weekend.
 Get a reservation at Biernat's for tonight, and make a night of it, my gift to you guys."

-JOLEE: Giving Jax a grin, "You have no idea, what I'm capable of my dear boy." laughing at her own comment.
+"You have no idea what I'm capable of, my dear boy." laughing at her comment.

 Thank you for the gifts, I'll let Don know.
 Are you coming back today?

 As he stands up and heads done the corridor, he gives her a wave and his best smile he can muster up at the moment.
-Pushing the elevator button.
+He was pushing the elevator button.
 He reaches down and picks an umbrella out of the stand at the door.
 Realizing he left his hat at home that day.
-Stepping into the elevator as the door opens.
+He was stepping into the elevator as the door opens.